RNA-FRETools/MASH-FRET/docs/transition-analysis/functionalities/set-export-options.md

 ## Transition density plot (TDP)

-Use this panel to define the file formats to export the TDP and clustering results.
+Use this panel to export the TDP and clustering results.

 <img src="../../assets/images/gui/TA-area-project-management-export-tdp.png" style="max-width: 219px;"/>